Timelapse

 Move R F to face an arithmetic puzzle on the temple wall.
 If a dot represents one and a horizontal bar represents five, then the matrix of twelve buttons can be thought of as

-Skull Stela Symbols
+Stela

-Also, the rings themselves have varying numbers of symbols on them: 8 for the left inner ring, 12 for the left outer ring and 16 for the right ring.
+Also, the rings themselves have varying quantities of symbols on them: 8 for the left inner ring, 12 for the left outer ring and 16 for the right ring.
 Armed with this information, it's possible to come up with a guaranteed strategy for aligning any combination of symbols:

 1. Turn the left inner ring in either direction to bring the target left inner ring symbol into position.